EB-2 GREEN CARD AND

 Degrees

-The EB-2 visa is the second preference employment based category for immigrant visas.
-It is reserved for people with exceptional ability or people with advanced degrees.
+The EB-2 visa is the second preference employment-based category for immigrant visas.
+It is reserved for people with advanced degrees or people with exceptional ability.
 An advanced degree is considered to be a U.S. master’s degree or higher, or a foreign degree equivalent.
-Alternatively, an individual could qualify for an equivalent of an advanced degree by possessing a bachelor’s degree plus 5 years of progressively responsible experience in a professional occupation.<
+Alternatively, an individual could qualify for an equivalent of an advanced degree by possessing a bachelor’s degree plus 5 years of progressively responsible experience in a professional occupation.

 Most applicants in the EB-2 category qualify based on employer sponsorship.
 The employer must first file a labor certification for a position that requires an advanced degree.
 See our article on PERM labor certifications.
 Once the labor certification is certified, the employer can then file an I-140 immigrant visa.
 Depending on the individual’s nationality and the backlog in immigrant visa numbers as published in the monthly Visa Bulletins, the applicant may be able to file an I-485 green card application concurrently with the I-140.
 Read more information about I-140 immigrant visas in this article.